-Kings in the Corner requires a standard deck of cards and 2 to 4 players.
+Kings in the Corner, or sometimes called Kings Corner, requires a standard deck of cards and 2 to 4 players.
 Each player tries to use their hand before their opponent has the chance.
 This game is a great introduction to the basic play of Solitaire as it follows a similar set of rules.

 A standard deck of cards (no Jokers)

 2 to 4 players

 How do you play Kings in the Corner?

 Deal seven cards to each player.
 Place the remaining cards in the middle of the table as a stockpile.
 Then turn the four top cards over, placing one on each of the four sides of the deck — to the north, south, east, and west.
 These will be the foundation piles.
 The cards on the table should make the shape of a cross.